MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm.md

 To get started with Windows Autopilot, you should try it out with a virtual machine (VM) or you can use a physical device that will be wiped and then have a fresh install of Windows 10.

-In this topic you'll learn how to set-up a Windows Autopilot deployment for a VM using Hyper-V.
+In this topic, you'll learn how to set up a Windows Autopilot deployment for a VM using Hyper-V.

 > [!NOTE]
 > Although there are [multiple platforms](/mem/autopilot/add-devices#registering-devices) available to enable Autopilot, this lab primarily uses Intune.